Why Childcare is so good for your child

 Structure is your friend!

 A high–quality early learning environment is the ideal place to build on a child’s naturally curious nature.
-By encouraging children to explore things they have an interest in it’s not hard to spark their imagination.
-They will entertain you for hours retelling the story of the giant worm they found in the sandpit at school.
-Or the beautiful butterfly that landed on their friend’s hat.
+By encouraging children to explore their interests, it’s easy to spark their imagination.
+They will entertain you at length retelling the story of the giant worm they found in the sandpit, or the beautiful butterfly that landed on their friend’s hat.

-Children will have the opportunity to develop their love of learning through play activities that recreate real-world scenarios and have real learning outcomes.
-Like pretending to visit the shops, visiting the doctor or playing vet.
+Children will have the opportunity to develop their love of learning through play activities that recreate real-world scenarios and have real learning outcomes, for example pretending to visit the shops, the doctor or a hairdresser.
 All of these make-believe scenarios are an opportunity for your child to hone their social skills but also learn early literacy and numeracy principles.

 Expanding language skills

+Did you know?
 A child’s vocabulary almost triples between the ages of three and five!
-One of the reasons childcare is good for your child is it gives them exposure to a more language-rich environment than they would have access to at home.
-And at Guardian, thanks to our rich educator mix, they will often also have exposure to other language and cultures.
+Another reason childcare is so beneficial is that it exposes children to a more language-rich environment than they would otherwise have access to.
+And at Guardian, thanks to our rich and diverse Educator mix, they will often also have exposure to other language and cultures.
 Through games, songs and other interactive activities children will continue to develop and expand their grasp of language at a rapid pace.

 A happy child means a happy parent

-But it’s important to remember not all childcare is created equal.
+It’s important to remember not all childcare is created equal.
 Do your research and choose a centre that suits your child and your family’s needs.
 Even after you’ve done your research and selected a centre, it’s still hard letting go of their little hand.
-But as parents, we quite simply cannot do it all, and we’re here to help.
+But as parents, we quite simply cannot do it all, and at Guardian, we are here to help.